clojurists-together/clojuriststogether.org/content/news/2023/JulAug Longterm Update 2023.md

 ## 2023.08.06-00.28.06

-- General
+**General**
 - Fix truncation of namespaced keywords #1640
-  - Add rewrite-clj node to cursor-info.
-  - Fixing semantic-tokens, collons not managed by lsp anymore. #1550
+- Add rewrite-clj node to cursor-info. - Fixing semantic-tokens, collons not managed by lsp anymore. #1550
 - Fix `:paths-ignore-regex` setting to consider settings reload.
 - Bump clj-kondo to `2023.07.14-20230717.090255-3`. #1624
 - Fix inconsistencies with `:defined-by->lint-as`.
 - Improve memory usage during cache save, avoiding "Out of memory" exceptions.
 - Prevent file rename when a namespace is defined in multiple files #1574
-  - Fix user formatti
+- Fix user formatting setting being override by :style/indent metadata in macros.
-Last two months have been DataScript-focused.
-I’ve implemented a major new feature: pluggable durable storages.
-I’ve also wrote SQL adapter for them and migrated Grumpy Website to DataScript + SQLite to battle-test the implementation.<br>
+- Bump cljfmt to `0.11.2`. #1634
+- Bump lsp4clj to `1.8.1`.

+**Editor**
+- Avoid returning all known keywords on empty keywords completion for performance reasons.

+**API/CLI**
+- Improve mem/cpu usage using less analysis for tasks.<br>

 ---